galaxyproject/training-material/topics/proteomics/tutorials/proteome_annotation/tutorial.md

 # Get Input Datasets

-For this tutorial, we will use 3 datasets: the list of proteins identified by LC-MS/MS in the exhaled breath condensate (EBC) from Lacombe *et al.* and two others EBC proteomes previously published.
+For this tutorial, we will use 3 datasets: the list of proteins identified by LC-MS/MS in the exhaled breath condensate (EBC) from {% cite Lacombe2018 %} and two others EBC proteomes previously published.

 > ### {% icon hands_on %} Hands-on: Data upload
 >